Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Once you’ve renamed the file, close File Explorer

 - And now, the MSN Weather App should work

-Solution 2 – Reinstall MSN Weather app
+2. Reinstall the MSN Weather app

-- Go to Search, type powershell, and open PowerShell as administrator
+- Go to Search, type powershell, and open PowerShell as administrator.

 - Enter the following command and press Enter:

-Solution 3 – Reset your system
+3. Reset your system

-- On the login screen, hold Shift, right click on “Power”, then select Restart.
+- On the login screen, hold Shift, right-click on Power, then select Restart.

-- Select Troubleshoot, “Reset this PC” and “Keep my files” option.
+- Select Troubleshoot, Reset this PC, and Keep my files options.

 That would reinstall Windows 10 and will keep your files.
-Also, it will remove changes, apps and drivers you or your PC manufacturer had installed.
+Also, it will remove changes, apps, and drivers you or your PC manufacturer had installed.